ConradIrwin/einhorn/README.md

 worker a SIGUSR2.
 SIGUSR2 should be interpreted as a request for a graceful shutdown.

+#### Forceful kills

+If you send a process a SIGUSR2 and it does not die, Einhorn can be configured to send it a SIGKILL to ensure that it exits.
+This behaviour is disabled by default and is enabled by passing `-x N`, where N is the number of seconds to wait for the process to exit cleanly before sending SIGKILL.

 ### ACKs

 After Einhorn spawns a worker, it will only consider the worker up